Simple Projects

 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-I love adding in as many natural elements like dried oranges to our holiday decor, as possible.
-This means four things:
+I love adding in as many natural elements into our holiday decor as possible and this DIY dried orange garland is a perfect addition to our list.
+Natural Christmas decor like this means four things:

 1. I can source almost all of our decor from our yard or the grocery store.